 Location is a little bit problematic.
 6 Ballygunge Place & The Wall Restaurant is at Eco Suite building located between City Centre 2 and Akansha.
 Once you find the building, just climb up to the first floor.
 It is supposed to open at 12:30, but arranging the food takes another half hour.

-6 Ballygunge Place & The Wall Restaurant
+Address of 6 Ballygunge Place & The Wall Restaurant

 ECOSUITE BUSINESS TOWER,